Kosmokleaner/DirectXShaderCompilerWiki/Roadmap.md

 The current status of this project is at v0.7 (pre-release).
 The project will transition to 1.0 (official release) shortly.

-The shader language supported in this project is intended to match HLSL fxc shader model 5.1 to simplify adoption and initial testing.
+The shader language HLSL 2016 (ie shader model 6.0) supported in this project is intended to match HLSL fxc shader model 5.1 to simplify initial adoption and testing.
 Support for advanced language features such as those supported by clang would appear in a future shader model.

 The long term plan for this project was originally announced last March at GDC 2016.